teemuvh/antonym-substitution/README.md

 # It Is Not Easy To Detect Paraphrases

-The *SemAntoNeg* challenge set is provided in the testsuite directory.
+The *SemAntoNeg* challenge set version 1.0 is provided in the testsuite directory.

 *More information coming soon...*